aeternity/AEXs/AEXS/aex-2.md

     _Object_

     - `subscription`: Array of string indicating the current subscriptions.
 Example: `['current', 'connected']`
     - `address`: This is a nested JSON Object containing the subscribed addresses in the below defined format.
-Same as `wallet.update.address` notification, please refer for more details.
+Same as `address.update` notification, please refer for more details.
     This field MUST be included in the response when the wallet receives a subscription request i.e. when `type == 'subscribe'`.
     This field is OPTIONAL in the response when the wallet receives an un-subscription request i.e. when `type == 'unsubscribe'`.